Kate McCue: Maritime career

-She began attending the California State University Maritime Academy, then California Maritime Academy, in 1996.
-McCue graduated with a Bachelor's degree in business administration in 1999, and also studied celestial navigation during sailing trips in the summer breaks.
-While undertaking her degree, she undertook an internship for Chiquita Brands International working on one of their cargo ships, transporting bananas from Ecuador to Long Beach, California.
-After graduation, she moved to Maui in the Hawaiian Islands where she stayed with her cousins for six months, working as a general deck hand on a catamaran undertaking tourist cruises to the Molokini crater.
-McCue then became a logistics manager to Maersk Sealand in Los Angeles but wanted to return to sea.
+McCue began attending the California State University Maritime Academy, then California Maritime Academy, in 1996.
+Graduating with a Bachelor's degree in business administration in 1999, she also studied celestial navigation during sailing trips in the summer breaks.
+While undertaking her degree, she held an internship for Chiquita Brands International working on one of their cargo ships, transporting bananas from Ecuador to Long Beach, California.
+After graduation, McCue moved to Maui in the Hawaiian Islands where she stayed with her cousins for six months, working as a general deck hand on a catamaran performing tourist cruises to the Molokini crater.
+She then became a logistics manager to Maersk Sealand in Los Angeles, but ultimately wanted to return to sea.

-After applying to cruise lines for nine months, she gained a job with Disney Cruise Line in an entry-level position as a third mate.
-In 2003, she became a second officer for Royal Caribbean.
-After a year, she was promoted to first officer.
-She attended the Maritime Institute of Technology and Graduate Studies (MITAGS) in Baltimore in 2009 where she earned her Chief Mate and Master's License to enable her to take command of a vessel.
-When she returned to Royal Caribbean, she was promoted first to chief officer (the senior first officer) and then to staff captain (the second in command) in 2011.
+After applying to cruise lines for nine months, McCue became a third mate with Disney Cruise Line, which is considered an entry-level position.
+In 2003, she became a second officer for Royal Caribbean, being promoted to first officer after a year of service.
+McCue attended the Maritime Institute of Technology and Graduate Studies (MITAGS) in Baltimore in 2009 where she earned her Chief Mate and Master's License, enabling her to take command of a vessel.
+Upon returning to Royal Caribbean McCue was promoted first to chief officer—the senior first officer—and then to second in command as staff captain in 2011.

-The president of Celebrity Cruises, Lisa Lutoff-Perlo, contacted McCue in 2015 and asked her to apply for a role of captain with them.
-Celebrity Cruises is owned by the Royal Caribbean Cruises LTD. McCue was appointed as the commanding officer of Celebrity Summit on September 13, 2015, making her the first American woman to command a modern "mega ship".
-Lutoff-Perlo later said that "Kate was the first opportunity to make significant change at Celebrity related to gender equality."
-In 2018, she left the Summit to become the commanding officer on Celebrity Equinox and subsequently moved to the Celebrity Edge in 2019.
-On October 14, 2021 Celebrity Cruises announced that McCue will take the helm of Celebrity Beyond, their newest ship debuting spring 2022.
+The president of Celebrity Cruises, Lisa Lutoff-Perlo, contacted McCue in 2015 and asked her to apply for a role of captain.
+Celebrity Cruises is owned by Royal Caribbean Cruises LTD. McCue was appointed as the commanding officer of Celebrity Summit on September 13, 2015, making her the first American woman to command a modern "mega ship".
+Lutoff-Perlo later said, "Kate was the first opportunity to make significant change at Celebrity related to gender equality."
+In 2018, McCue left the Summit to become commanding officer on Celebrity Equinox and subsequently moved to the Celebrity Edge in 2019.
+On October 14, 2021, Celebrity Cruises announced that McCue would take the helm of Celebrity Beyond, their newest ship at the time of its debut in spring 2022.

-Her sphynx cat, Bug Naked, sailed with her aboard and had attracted media attention.
-Bug Naked died on December 26, 2024, after routine dental work.
+McCue's sphynx cat, Bug Naked, sailed with her aboard and attracted media attention.
+Bug Naked passed away on December 26, 2024.